Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Where to Stay in Phuket Old Town

-Old Town Phuket is an excellent area to stay in Phuket, it’s very walkable, there are plenty of excellent restaurants with not only Thai cuisine but lots of international cuisines, trendy shops, and, of course, the Sunday Night Market!
+Old Town Phuket is an excellent area to stay in Phuket.
+It’s very walkable, with plenty of amazing restaurants serving not only Thai cuisine but also international dishes, trendy shops, and, of course, the Sunday Night Market.
+Plus, it’s a more affordable base than the beach areas, which will bring down your trip costs to Phuket.

 A fully modern hotel with a beautiful black/white interior located in Old Phuket Town.